top of page

 Image Credit: TheVisualMD/Science Source

-Extraordinary amounts of time and research have been devoted to mapping the timeline of human brain development and to distinguishing which parts of the brain are necessary for thinking thoughts and feeling emotions.
+Extensive study and research have been dedicated to mapping the timeline of human brain development and identifying which brain regions are essential for thought and emotion.

 There is a part of the brain called the thalamus, and it is located on the top of the brainstem.
-The thalamus is a gateway through which all sensory information (except smell) passes to reach your cerebral cortex, the part of the brain where you think thoughts and feel emotions.
-In your brain, the limbic system works along with your cortex to give rise to emotions.
-Util the thalamus is connected to the cortex, it is not possible for a brain to have thoughts because there is no sensory input about which to think!
+The thalamus acts as the gateway for all sensory information (except smell) to reach the cerebral cortex, where thoughts and emotions are processed.
+Additionally, the limbic system works alongside the cortex to give rise to emotions.
+Until the thalamus is connected to the cortex, it is not possible for a brain to have thoughts because there is no sensory input about which to think!
 Similarly, until the thalamus is connected to the cortex, it is not possible for a brain to have emotions because there is no sensory input about which to feel.

-To drive home the point that a brain cannot think thoughts or feel emotions without ever having received any sensory input, consider a sensory deprivation tank.
+To illustrate this point, consider a sensory deprivation tank.
 If you were to spend time in a sensory deprivation tank, during that time you would be able to think thoughts and feel emotions, but they’d only be based on your memories of past sensory experiences.
 If a developing brain has yet to develop the infrastructure necessary to receive sensory input, then not only does it have no access to incoming sensory input, but also it has no prior memories of any sensory input about which to think or feel.
 Only after thalamocortical fibers connect a fetal brain’s thalamus to its cortex can it be possible for that brain to have the ability to think thoughts and feel emotions.
-This connection occurs between 23 to 25 weeks gestation, thus 23 weeks gestation is when we can fairly say that a new mind begins to exist.
+This connection occurs between 23 to 25 weeks gestation, indicating that a new mind begins to exist at 23 weeks gestation.

-In conclusion, the answer to the question “When does a human person’s life begin?” is 23 weeks gestation, when a new mind comes into existence.
-This understanding provides clarity in the ongoing discussions surrounding abortion, allowing us to navigate this intricate moral landscape with greater insight.
+In conclusion, the life of a human person begins at 23 weeks gestation, when a new mind comes into existence.
+This understanding clarifies ongoing discussions surrounding abortion, allowing us to navigate this intricate moral landscape with greater insight.

 bottom of page